-Our primary form of worship is Contemplation which has a long history in the Christian tradition and literally means “the act of thinking deeply about something”.
+Our primary form of worship is Contemplation which has a long history in the Christian tradition.
 Christian mystics define contemplation as “resting or thinking about God”.
 Most contemplative practices emphasize silence and really aim for deep listening to God and the Holy Spirit within.
-Through contemplative practices one removes obstacles that distract us from the Divine.
-Transformative life provides a place for communion, silent prayer, Lectio Divina amongst other forms of worship.
+Through contemplative practices one removes obstacles that distract us from the Divine and reconnect us with our source.
+Transformative life provides a place for communion, silent prayer, & Lectio Divina (a meditative form of scripture reading) amongst other forms of prayer.

 Our discipline is born out of the emerging New Monasticism movement composed of individuals seeking to immerse themselves in contemplative lifestyles dedicated to solidarity, service, practice, and a focus on following God’s unique calling for them.
 New monasticism incorporates many of the values of traditional monasticism however it is embedded in contemporary life and not separate from it.

 At Transformative Life although we are part of the Christian contemplative and monastic tradition we welcome all visitors and participants regardless of religious participation or identity.
 We are profoundly blessed to practice and worship with you.
 We are a center of prayer, worship, and meditation and do not undertake in heavy theology.

 As we embark on this adventure there are many things to do.
 First and foremost transform 6216 Ballard into a monastic spiritual center.
 While much of the construction is already paid for we need help with decor, seating, supplies, paint, and materials.
 Any financial contribution is greatly appreciated and will be put to good use.
 We are also accepting artwork.

 Support Transformative Life and contribute to Christian spiritual life in our community.
 All donations are tax deductible.